XYREM is contraindicated

 XYREM may impair respiratory drive, especially in patients with compromised respiratory function.
 In overdoses, life-threatening respiratory depression has been reported.
+Prescribers should be aware that increased central apneas and clinically relevant desaturation events have been observed with XYREM administration in adult and pediatric patients.
 Prescribers should be aware that sleep-related breathing disorders tend to be more prevalent in obese patients and in postmenopausal women not on hormone replacement therapy as well as among patients with narcolepsy.

 Depression and Suicidality

 In adult clinical trials in patients with narcolepsy (n=781), there were two suicides and two attempted suicides in XYREM-treated patients, including three patients with a previous history of depressive psychiatric disorder.
 Of the two suicides, one patient used XYREM in conjunction with other drugs.
 XYREM was not involved in the second suicide.
 Adverse reactions of depression were reported by 7% of 781 XYREM-treated patients, with four patients (<1%) discontinuing because of depression.
 In most cases, no change in XYREM treatment was required.
 In the pediatric clinical trial in patients with narcolepsy (n=104), one patient experienced suicidal ideation while taking XYREM.
 The emergence of depression in patients treated with XYREM requires careful and immediate evaluation.
 Patients with a previous history of a depressive illness and/or suicide attempt should be monitored carefully for the emergence of depressive symptoms while taking XYREM.

 Other Behavioral or Psychiatric Adverse Reactions